Ask Vanessa: The Importance of Respite Care for Primary Caregivers

 Practical Tips for Families

-- 3Involve Family Early: If siblings can't provide daily care, ask them to fund professional respite hours.
-Frame it as: 'I need 8 hours of respite a week to keep Mom at home.
-Can you contribute to the cost of the agency caregiver?'
+- 3Involve Family Early.
+If siblings can't provide daily care, ask them to help fund professional respite hours.
+Try framing it like this: "I need 8 hours of respite a week to keep Mom at home.
+Can you contribute to the cost of the agency caregiver?"

-- 4Check Your Benefits: Some long-term care insurance policies cover respite care.
-Additionally, if your loved one is on hospice, Medicare often covers a specific respite benefit for up to 5 days in a facility.
+- 4Check Your Benefits.
+Some long-term care insurance policies cover respite care.
+And if your loved one is on hospice, Medicare often covers a specific respite benefit for up to 5 days in a facility.
+It's worth looking into.

 About Vanessa Valerio